Rmomal/EMtree/README.md

 > al.*](https://besjournals.onlinelibrary.wiley.com/doi/abs/10.1111/2041-210X.13380).
 > This package uses averages over spanning trees within an
 > Expectation-Maximization algorithm to infer conditional dependence
-> networks, and involves plotting funcitonalities (using `ggraph` and
+> networks, and involves plotting functionalities (using `ggraph` and
 > `tydigraph`).

 By default, it uses the Poisson log-Normal Model